amr-abdelhamid/refbook/manuscript/main.md

 ![](images/divideandconquer/modules-unstructured.png)

-Gradually, we start moving methods and classes around to let modules emerge and polish their interfaces.
+Gradually, we start moving methods and classes around to let modules emerge and become more apparent.
 Remember, only safe refactoring with support of an automated refactoring tools are allowed.
 In most of the cases, you can depend on the following refactorings:

 * Move Method
 * Move Class